 You really don’t need that many shirts, especially if you choose versatile pieces, allowing them to be multifunctional.
 You can go with a mix of sleeveless and sleeved for the most part, with one caveat.

-Depending on which part of the country you visit and what season you visit in, mosquitos may be a problem.
-If mosquitos could be a problem, pack 1-2 lightweight long sleeves (or use bug spray).
+Depending on which part of the country you visit and what season you visit, mosquitos may be a problem.
+If mosquitos could be a problem, pack 1-2 lightweight long sleeves (or bring some bug repellent spray).

 Bring 1 pair of long pants just in case there happens to be a chill at night or if you plan to attend a more formal event.
 Pants are also great for protecting against mosquitos at night.
 For summers, in the face of humidity, go with loose and light materials like cotton or linen.

 Jeans can be way too hot for summer travel.
 Trust me, I’ve experienced my fair share of sweaty legs trapped in jeans.
 It’s pretty uncomfortable, to say the least.

 2-3 pairs will do.
 If you plan on wearing more dresses, you can definitely cut out some tops and bottoms and substitute them with dresses.